Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Experimental setup

-\textbf{The RPs} are used to detect and measure forward protons scattered at very small angles (few~mrad), whose trajectories are contained in the accelerator beam pipe.
+The RPs are used to detect and measure forward protons scattered at very small angles (few~mrad), whose trajectories are contained in the accelerator beam pipe.
 For that purpose, the STAR experiment was upgraded with the RP system previously used by the PP2PP experiment~\cite{Bltmann2004}.
 Two RP stations were installed on each side of the IP at a distance of $\pm$15.8~m and $\pm$17.6~m from the IP.
 The location of the RPs, top and side views, and the coordinate system are shown schematically in~figure~\ref{02rp}.
 Each RP station has two movable RP vessels: one above and one below the beam pipe.
 Each stainless steel RP vessel houses a Silicon Strip Detector (SSD) package and a scintillation counter.
 The SSD package consists of four SSDs measuring proton position in the $x-y$ plane, two measuring $x-$coordinate and two measuring $y-$coordinate.

-The detector package has transverse size $5\times 8\; \mathrm{cm}^2$ and a depth 3.5~cm.
+The sensitive area of the detector package is $5\times 8\; \mathrm{cm}^2$ in the transverse size and a depth 3.5~cm.
 The silicon sensor is $400\;\mu\mathrm{m}$ thick, while the trigger scintillator is 5 mm thick.
-The strips in the silicon detectors are approximately $100\; \mu$m wide.
+The strips in the silicon detectors are approximately $100\; \mu$m wide allowing a spatial resolution of $30 \ \mu$m resulting in the transverse momentum resolution at the level of $\sim$10~MeV.
+The RP sensitive area in the momentum transverse plane can be seen in~figure~\ref{fig:RPFV} with the used fiducial volume illustrated by black solid lines.

 The typical distance of the first horizontal strip from the beam is about 2 cm.
 Having two RP stations on each side allows momentum reconstruction of scattered protons.
 The scintillation counter was used to trigger on forward protons.
 Each trigger counter was read out by two photomultipliers.
 The stainless steel vessel separates the detector package from the machine vacuum allowing operation of the package at normal atmospheric pressure.